mbzuai-oryx/BiMediX/README.md

 We introduce BiMediX, the first bilingual medical mixture of experts LLM designed for seamless interaction in both English and Arabic.
 Our model facilitates a wide range of **medical interactions** in English and Arabic, including multi-turn chats to inquire about additional details such as patient symptoms and medical history, multiple-choice question answering, and open-ended question answering.

+Our models are available for download at the Project's [HuggingFace Page](https://huggingface.co/BiMediX).

 ---

 ## 🏆 Contributions